 Gaining experience with appearances in Indian F4 and British F4, the 20-year-old made her F1 ACADEMY debut at her home event in Zandvoort.
 Praised by Hitech TGR Team Manager Dan Hodder at the time for her skilful performance in Race 2, Kosterman became the season’s first points-scoring Wild Card driver with a P7 finish.

-Navigating five unfamiliar locations will be Kosterman’s biggest challenge — with her also having previous experience at Silverstone — but her pace should leave her well-placed to become a contender for podiums and victories.
+Navigating five unfamiliar locations will be Kosterman’s biggest challenge — with her also having previous experience at Silverstone — but her pace should leave her well-placed to become a contender for podiums and victories with compatriots MP Motorsport.

 JADE JACQUET – WILLIAMS